andyatkinson/anchor_migrations/README.md

 ## Example Active Record ORM Migration
 This Rails migration was generated from the Anchor Migration SQL above.

-Strong Migrations is used, so the `safety_assured` block it expects is added to the Rails migration.
+Strong Migrations[^strong] is used in the parent Rails app, so the `safety_assured` block was added to the Rails migration `change` method.

 This is a configurable option.
 ```rb
 #
 # ################################################